29 Jun North Bay Jail trains residents on workplace employability skills

 “The materials were really well put-together and delivered right to my door, so it made it so easy,” she says.
 “It’s nice to get a full-colour workbook since most of our programming consists of just print-outs from the computer.
 It really gives the program more dignity and makes it feel more substantial and credible, especially for those who haven’t been in school for a long time.”

 UP Skills for Work aims to help learners develop key work and life skills that align with the Skills for Success framework.
 Topics include: Motivation, Attitude, Accountability, Presentation, Teamwork, Time Management, Adaptability, Stress Management, and Confidence.
 These employability or soft skills help workers to be adaptable and motivated throughout their whole employment and as they move into new roles or careers.
+UP Skills for Work is presented with support from founding sponsor Canada Life.

 Palmer says that these types of skills are really important, and that soft skills are typically what gets someone fired or not hired.
 She believes that while some employers may look at soft skills as optional, they’re actually the real skills that make it harder to get or keep a job if you don’t have them.